Starfield Thief Builds

 Go solo with introvert

 The Introvert trait will serve Starfield thief builds the best.
-When engaged in sneaky activities such as theft and burglary, maintaining the ultimate concealment becomes vital to success.
+Maintaining the ultimate concealment becomes vital to success when engaged in sneaky activities such as theft and burglary.
 The Introvert trait enhances your endurance during solitary travels while weakening it when in the company of other individuals.

-If that doesn’t float your boat—or you really want a companion—consider taking the Wanted trait instead.
-This alternative provides a damage boost when low on health, but mercenaries will randomly attack as you progress through the game.
+If that doesn’t float your boat—or you want a companion—consider taking the Wanted trait instead.
+When low on health, this alternative provides a damage boost, but mercenaries will randomly attack as you progress through the game.
+However, companions will make sneaking around a lot harder.

-If uncertain, it could be smart to avoid selecting a trait initially; remember that you have the option to remove traits during gameplay.
-Traits are not permanent, and if a particular trait doesn't align well with your play style, you can always get rid of it later on.
+If uncertain, it could be wise to avoid selecting a trait initially; remember that you can remove traits during gameplay.
+Traits are not permanent, and if a particular trait doesn't align well with your play style, you can get rid of it later.

 Best Weapons and Armor for Thief Builds